mpyne-navy/dsb-report/dsb-report.md

 functioning, equipped teams, have many choices as to how best to market their services.

-### DoD is perceived as a poor customer, and the stable of DiD custom software vendors stays small even though the requirement grows radically. {#dod-is-perceived-as-a-poor-customer-and-the-stable-of-did-custom-software-vendors-stays-small-even-though-the-requirement-grows-radically. .unnumbered}
+### DoD is perceived as a poor customer, and the stable of DiD custom software vendors stays small even though the requirement grows radically.

 #### Poor Return.